 EVs can plug into a normal wall outlet and charge at “Level 1,” which is usually around 4-5 miles per hour.
 This may be sufficient for drivers who mainly take local trips and drive less than ~40 miles/week.
 You can always start with a Level 1 and then upgrade your charger later.

-If you need a faster charge, you can get a “Level 2” charger installed.
-These will charge 15-30 miles an hour, depending on your vehicle.
-We recommend purchasing the Emporia EV charger, but your car manufacturer may have a recommended charger.
+If you need a faster charge, you can get a “Level 2” charger.
+These will charge 15-30 miles an hour, depending on your vehicle and the charger you select.

 Charging for renters or multi-unit buildings